cfpb/design-manual/guides/accessible-interfaces.md

 #### Do not create designs or interactions that may cause seizures

-Avoid anything that flashes more than 3 times in 1 second.
+Nothing should flash more than 3 times in 1 second.

 </div>